 In truth, it appears that Traktor has been sidelined from the rest of Native Instruments in recent times.
 But far from being a bad thing, this actually has led to a flurry of development and progress – although not at the pace most users have wished for.

-Following yesterday’s announcement, Traktor lead Pedram Faghfouri posted in the NI Traktor forum to reassure users that work on Traktor Pro 3 (for instance to achieve compatibility with macOS Big Sur and Apple Silicon M1 computers) is continuing.
+Following this announcement, Traktor lead Pedram Faghfouri posted in the NI Traktor forum to reassure users that work on Traktor Pro 3 (for instance to achieve compatibility with macOS Big Sur and Apple Silicon M1 computers) is continuing.

 But the bigger question is: Will Traktor get the investment it would need to keep up with the three dominant hardware/software DJ choices out there, namely Serato and its partners, Pioneer DJ/Rekordbox, and Denon DJ/Engine?